Make sure to follow these rules when giving rides in Washington, and to keep an eye on your email for important news and updates from Lyft.

 - If you run into any issues on the road, let us know.

 Drivers on the Lyft platform are required to maintain current documents (license, registration, insurance).
 Always update your documents via the Dashboard when they expire.

-Drivers in Spokane, Pullman, Bellingham and Olympia/Thurston County are required to have an annual vehicle inspection:
+Drivers in Bellingham, Kennewick, Olympia/Thurston County, Pullman, Richland, and Spokane are required to have an annual vehicle inspection:

 - Print the form.
 Bring this form to a mechanic and have them perform your vehicle inspection.

 - Upload a copy.
 Scan or take a photo of your completed inspection form and upload it to the Dashboard for our records.

 Recommended inspection location for Pullman: Evergreen Tire Center